 Conexiones Student Retreat

 Conexiones is a retreat for all Purdue students.
 This retreat connects students to one another, to the Latino Cultural Center (LCC) and to resources at Purdue.
 Students kick off the day with a Latinx-based and multicultural resource fair.
 Purdue faculty and staff, along with guest speakers, facilitate workshops desinged to prompt meaningful dialogue and learning opportunities that are unique to the Latinx student experience.
 This retreat occurs the first Saturday of the semester.
-Register here.
+2020 information to come!

 El Puente: Latino Cultural Center Open House

 El Puente (the bridge) is the LCC's annual resource and welcome fair.
 It bridges students, faculty and staff to the resources avaialble at Purdue University and the LCC.
 Departments, academic units and community organizations are invited to participate in the fair.
 El Puente occurs on the first Wednesday of the Fall semester.
-Sign up to table here.
 All are welcome!

 National Latinx Heritage Month